modern-magic/grm/README.md

 Compress to `nrm` and `nnrm` . `grm` has more advantages in installing.
 Benefit from golang cross platform.

+> Why do I get a virus report when I use the msi installation package?

+We use upx to pack grm.
+So in some antivirus software will report it have a virus.
+But you can use it with confidence. grm is a poison free program :)

 ## All Contributors

 Thanks to the following friends for their contributions to Grm: